go-gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 # Upgrade from Gogs

-Gogs versions up to 0.9.115 can be smootlhy upgraded to Gitea.
+Gogs versions up to 0.9.146 (db version 15) can be smootlhy upgraded to Gitea.

 There are some steps to do so below.
 On Unix run as your Gogs user: